SunlongNgouv/World-bank-dataset/README.md

 # World Bank Data Analysis with Python

 ### Introduction
-This project covered *some strategies* applied for *data wrangling, engineering and reporting* with data set from **World Bank Demography and Census**.
-The purpose was to identify key factors influencing a country's GDP growth.
-The scope of this project was narrowed down to 13 countries in Central Asia including:
+This project covered *some strategies*, including *data wrangling, engineering and reporting*, with dataset from **World Bank Demography and Census** to identify key influential factors against GDP growth of each countries.
+The project scoped to 13 countries in Central Asia including:
 1. Bangladesh
 2. Bhutan
 3. China